TheSussex/TheSussex/README.md

-### Hi there 👋 I'm Success Ologunsua

-Hi, I’m Success, a 23 years old not-so-talented writer in a healthy relationship with tech, fashion, fitness, travel and football.
+# Hi there 👋 I'm Success Ologunsua, a 23 years old not-so-talented writer in a healthy relationship with tech, fashion, fitness, travel and football.

 - 🌱 I’m currently learning ...Machine learning and its application in the health field
 - 👯 I’m looking to collaborate on ...Data Science/Machine Learning projects, Community Building,